CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection-subprofiles.md

-# REST API: fetching subprofiles from a collection
+# REST API: GET collection subprofiles

 The method to fetch subprofiles from a collection is an HTTP GET method which is available on the following URL: